everscale-org/docs/src/Decentralize/debot-specifications.md

 }
 ```

-> **Note:** `C++` DeBots are currently in the state of early development, and not all features all completely defined for them yet.
+> **Note:** `C++` DeBot are currently in the state of early development, and not all features all completely defined for them yet.

 ## DeBot Special Features

-DeBots have 3 special features:
+DeBot have 3 special features:

 1. `calling` — get-methods of target smart contracts;
 2. `calling` — external functions of target smart contracts onchain;
-3. `invoking` — other DeBots in a local environment.
+3. `invoking` — other DeBot in a local environment.

 Ordinary Everscale smart contracts cannot use 1st and 2nd features because they cannot produce external inbound messages.
-But DeBots can, due to the fact that they are executed in DEngine, that allows DeBots to generate these kinds of messages, send them to blockchain and return results to DeBots.
+But DeBot can, due to the fact that they are executed in DEngine, that allows DeBot to generate these kinds of messages, send them to blockchain and return results to DeBot.

-In terms of DeBots, all these features are implemented without [DInterfaces](/Decentralize/debot-specifications#debot-interfaces) but in a native way, like two smart contracts communicating with each other — by sending messages directly to target address.
+In terms of DeBot, all these features are implemented without [DInterfaces](/Decentralize/debot-specifications#debot-interfaces) but in a native way, like two smart contracts communicating with each other — by sending messages directly to target address.

 But with only one difference — to call a get-method or call a function onchain DeBot must generate external inbound message, while to invoke another DeBot, it should generate an internal message to the invoked DeBot address.